postyou/contao-wrapper_tags/README.md

 ### The elements behave as wrapper elements.

-They are indented and colored.
+They are indented and specially colored at deeper levels.

 ![Show case](docs/show-case.jpg "Show case")

-The code result in front end:
+The code result in the front end:

 ```html
 <div id="container-1" data-person="chef-12" page-5="profile" class="big-font">